Biltmore Estate: Estate

 Vanderbilt's idea was to replicate the working estates of Europe.
 He asked Richard Morris Hunt and Frederick Law Olmsted to design a village with architecturally compatible buildings and picturesque landscaping.
 He intended it to be a source of income through rental cottages, a place to help carry out philanthropic programs, and an easy point of access between the estate and the train station.
 The result was Biltmore Village.
 The village was mostly designed by Richard Sharp Smith, supervising architect of Biltmore, included rental cottages complete with plumbing and central heating, a post office, shops, doctor's office, school, and a church, known today as the Cathedral of All Souls.

 Intending the estate to be self-supporting, Vanderbilt set up scientific forestry programs, poultry farms, cattle farms, hog farms, and dairy.
 His wife, Edith, also enthusiastically supported agricultural reform and promoted the establishment of a state agricultural fair.
 In 1901, the Vanderbilts provided financial assistance to Biltmore Industries, started by Biltmore Village resident Eleanor Vance, which taught young people how to make hand-carved furniture, woven baskets, homespun wool fabric, and more.

-The estate today covers approximately 8,000 acres and is split in half by the French Broad River.
-The estate is overseen by The Biltmore Company, a trust set up by the family.
+The estate today covers approximately 8,000 acres and is bisected by the French Broad River.
+The estate is overseen by The Biltmore Company, a trust set up by the family; as of the end of 2025, William A.V.
+Cecil, Jr. serves as President and CEO of The Biltmore Company, and his wife Virginia Cecil oversees the equestrian center at the estate and is on the Biltmore board of directors.
 The company is a large enterprise that is one of the largest employers in the Asheville area.
 Restaurants were opened in 1979, 1987, and 1995, and four gift shops in 1993.
 The former dairy barn was converted into the Biltmore Winery in 1985.
 The 210-room luxury hotel, named The Inn on Biltmore Estate, opened in 2001.
 In 2010, the estate opened Antler Hill Village, consisting of shops and restaurants, as well as a remodeled winery, and connected farmyard.
 In 2015, the Village Hotel on Biltmore Estate, a more casual option to The Inn with 209 rooms, was opened in Antler Hill Village.

 In popular culture

 The estate has been used on numerous occasions as a filming location for movies and television shows.
 These have included The Swan (1956), Being There (1979), The Private Eyes (1980), Mr. Destiny (1990), The Last of the Mohicans (1992), Forrest Gump (1994), Richie Rich (1994), My Fellow Americans (1996), Patch Adams (1998), Hannibal (2001) and The Odd Life of Timothy Green (2012).

 The Hallmark Channel movie A Biltmore Christmas was filmed at Biltmore House in January 2023, and was first aired the following November, being the first movie to be set at Biltmore House.
-The non-fiction book The Last Castle by Denise Kiernan details the estate's history.
+The 2017 non-fiction book The Last Castle by Denise Kiernan details the estate's history.